jessicarush/javascript-notes/functions.md

 console.log(num); // 50
 ```

-As a result, the general advice is it's best to **not** define variables in the global scope.
+As a result, the general advice is it's best to **not** define variables in the global scope (or if you do, use `const`).
 It's also important to note that by limiting your variables to the local scopes in which they're used, it will save memory because the variable will cease to exist after the block finishes running.

 ## Hiding with Scope